 In my experience with PoE switches, I’ve found that many generic UPS devices are incompatible due to the nature of PoE.
 For example, I encountered an issue using the Enterprise 8 PoE with a few off-the-shelf UPSes—the switch would randomly shut down or restart.

-For testing, I used the same switch and three others—Pro XG 8 PoE, 8-Port Flex 2.5G PoE, and Zyxel XS1930-12HP—simultaneously with the UniFi UPS Tower, and all have been problem-free for over a week.
+For testing, I used the same switch and three others—Pro XG 8 PoE, 8-Port Flex 2.5G PoE, and Zyxel XS1930-12HP—simultaneously with the UniFi UPS Tower.
+All have been problem-free for over a week.
 It appears that this UPS can handle PoE power senders (PSE), which tend to draw power at varying rates, more effectively than others.

 The nature of UPS is that you hope you’d never need to resort to its battery backup or surge protection functions—it’s like an insurance policy—and during my trial, there were indeed no surges or power outages.
 However, when I unplugged it from the power source, all protected devices behaved accordingly.
 And that’s all that matters.

-On the downside, it’s worth noting that the UniFi UPS Tower became warm, if not hot, quickly after being plugged into power and remained that way.
-It wasn’t burning hot, but it was enough for me to ensure it wasn’t too close to other devices.
+On the downside, I noted that UniFi UPS Tower became warm, if not hot, quickly after being plugged into power and remained that way.
+It wasn’t burning hot, but it was enough for me to recommend placing it with ziable gaps from other devices, just in case.
+Don’t stack anything on top of it, and don’t put it down horizontally—that’d block the ventilation holes as shown in the photos.

-Heat is never a good thing, nor is it new when it comes to Ubiquiti’s equipment.
-We’ll have to wait and see how it pans out in the long term, and I do intend to keep using the Tower for the foreseeable future.
+Heat is never a good thing, and Ubiquiti’s equipment is generally famous for producing a lot of heat.
+We’ll have to wait and see how the UPS Tower pans out in the long term, and I do intend to keep using it for the foreseeable future.
 I’ll update this review if anything noteworthy comes to light.
 In the meantime, judging from other UniFi hot-running devices, such as the UDM or the U7 Pro Max, I’d say this is not a significant concern.

 Ubiquiti UniFi UPS Tower's Rating